-How to Use the Panorama Camera with iPhone to Take Amazing Panoramic Pictures
+How to Use Panorama Camera on iPhone to Take Panoramic Pictures

-In modern versions of iOS, accessing and using the iPhone Panoramic Camera feature is very easy, it’s one of the options within Camera app:
+In modern versions of iOS, including iOS 11, 10, 8, 9, etc, accessing and using the iPhone Panoramic Camera feature is very easy, it’s one of the options within Camera app:

 - Open the Camera app and swipe over on the lower options until the “PANO” option is selected

 - Tap on the camera button as usual, this starts capturing the panorama image, keep the iPhone steady as you pan the image slowly

 - When finished, tap on the camera button again to complete the panorama image capture